 Food products of animal origin (POAO) can only be imported from third countries that have been approved by the EU.
 This includes meat and poultry, meat products, fish and shellfish, eggs, milk and other dairy products, animal fats and offal.
 The products must usually come from approved premises/establishments, be accompanied by a health certificate and comply with animal and public health conditions.

 Certain POAO categories do not as yet have approved establishment EU list codes.
 They are:

 - rendered fats and greaves

-POAO can only enter the UK through a port or airport with a Border Inspection Post (BIP) approved for the category of product to be imported.
-BIPs need to be notified of the arrival of the product before its physical arrival at the port/airport.
+POAO can only enter the UK through a port or airport with a Border Control Post (BCP) approved for the category of product to be imported.
+BCPs need to be notified of the arrival of the product before its physical arrival at the port/airport.
 Your products must be labelled correctly and the Hazard Analysis and Critical Control Point system must have been used throughout the food handling process.
 See food handling and safety: checklist for importers.

 Accompanying documentation will be checked, the identity will be verified and a physical check will be carried out on a prescribed percentage of products.
 If your products fail any of these checks, they will not be allowed into the UK and may be destroyed.
 If your products pass the checks, you will be issued with a completed Common Veterinary Entry Document.
 From this point, your POAO can move freely within the EU.
 For further information on POAO see products of animal origin - international trade regulations.